 and its conception consists in the confrontation between the surreal (artificial ambient) and real (industrialized sound).
 The seemingly sombre character of the composition is brightened by an irradiation representing the fleeing moments

 of dawning.
 The album was released in March 2004 by the Czech label Epidemie Records.
 The reworked version of the original composition "De Regionibus liminis" with the name UNDERLYING SCAPES became a bonus CD for

 Vladimír Hirsch's boxset (Ars Benevola Mater) of solo works THE ASSENT TO PARADOXON in March 2009.
 The fully synchronised video montage by MARIANNA AUSTER, a continuing video cooperator since 2010, uses manipulated cut-ups of films, documentaries and stills,

 sequenced into a narrative that manifests the surreal subconscious ambience of the music.

-In 2005, AGHIATRIAS created their final official album ETHOS, which was released early in September 2006 by Epidemie Records.
+In 2005, AGHIATRIAS created the album ETHOS, which was released early in September 2006 by Epidemie Records.
 Structurally, it is probably the best representation of

 their confrontation with contemporary classical, dark ambient, noise and industrial structures.
-AGHIATRIAS discontinued their activities in 2007 after the non-officially released album RELIQUARY, whose content includes earlier
+AGHIATRIAS discontinued their activities in 2007 after released compilation RELIQUARY, whose content includes earlier

 Vladimír Hirsch´s solo work was never interrupted during his conjoint projects.
 He has been composing an extensive collection of music, foremost a number of conceptual albums, including symphonies, soundtracks, suites and concert opuses,